 Where the Non-Conforming Clearing Member is insolvent or is unable or likely to be unable to meet its obligations under the Rules on a continuing basis, and has no reasonable prospect of returning to good standing or curing its default within a reasonable timeframe, the Corporation may then suspend the Non-Conforming Clearing Member.
-For further clarity, the Corporation may suspend a Clearing Member without first declaring it Non-Conforming.
 The Corporation will act accordingly for any default, whether actual or imminent, that is of such a gravity that suspension would be warranted, taking into consideration the protection of the integrity of the market.